-This board is available from 5’6 to 6’8 sizes.
+This board is available in 5’6 to 6’8 sizes.
 With this board, you can ride the wave that is six feet and above because it is a step up.

 The Hydroshort is fast and versatile.
 It allows new riders to train because of its ability to ride small waves.

-This board provides you an option between a round tail and a squash tail.
+This board provides you with an option between a round tail and a squash tail.

 If you choose the round tail, it will allow you to ride hollow to punchy waves.
 If you select the squash tail, it will be ideal for flat waves and weak waves.